 - a computer with a connection to the Internet

 Let's start at the very beginning.
-There is one big mistake most people make when attempting to learn programming.
-That big mistake is the laptop.
+There is one big mistake that most people often make when attempting to learn programming.
+That big mistake is a laptop.

 Why Not a Laptop?

 For starters, they are more expensive than desktops.
 Some laptops are very cheap, but they are also quite inferior to their similarly priced desktop counterparts.

 While it is possible to program on a laptop for a short time, this is not recommended for serious work.
 On a laptop, everything is wrong: the screen is too small and the keyboard is not good enough.
 Even worse, the screen cannot be positioned at the correct distance from user's eyes and cannot be sufficiently elevated from desk surface.

 Long hours spent on a laptop will likely lead to pain in the back and in the wrists.
 This is because it is hard to maintain a healthy sitting position while working on a laptop.